kubeflow/manifests/proposals/20200913-rootlessKubeflow.md

 ### Implementation details
 The main steps are adding an additional profile for istio-cni and later ambient mesh, updating the documentation and manifest generation process.
-Only istio-cni or istio ambient mesh can run rootless as explined here https://istio.io/latest/docs/setup/additional-setup/cni/.
+Only istio-cni or istio ambient mesh can run rootless as explained here https://istio.io/latest/docs/setup/additional-setup/cni/.
 Then adding the baseline and restricted PSS as kustomize component to /contrib and extending the profile controller to annotate user namespaces with configurable PSS labels.

 We want to use a staged approach.